 Emotion, personal history and habits are all parts of what motivates people.
 And the good news is that you can change your habits and establish new ways of being with yourself.

-For a lot of people, the desire to stop negative thoughts and feelings is what gets them moving.
+For many, the desire to stop negative thoughts and feelings gets them moving.
 It’s that old saying, “I’m sick and tired of being sick and tired.”

-The best way to start generating motivation in your life is to do something that feels better than the negativity you experience when you don’t take action.
-When you do this at least three times a week you’re more likely to make it a habit.
-Motivation is easier when you do things that feel better often enough for it to become a habit that supports your well-being.
+The best way to start generating motivation is to do something that feels better than the negativity you experience when you don’t take action.
+Doing this at least thrice a week makes you more likely to make it a habit.
+Motivation is more straightforward when you do things that feel better often enough to become a habit supporting your well-being.

 Building Momentum

-Momentum starts to build and becomes associated with a positive experience of feeling better the more you take action.
-It feels better to move toward something you do want instead of avoiding an experience you don’t want.
+Momentum builds and becomes associated with a positive experience of feeling better the more you take action.
+It feels better to move toward something you want instead of avoiding an experience you don’t want.

-Waiting for clarity before you tak action can lead to stagnation and feeling stuck.
+Waiting for clarity before you take action can lead to stagnation and feeling stuck.

 Everybody gets stuck at some point in life.
 Things happen, circumstances change and work and life are busy.
-Often, it’s a matter of just keeping up with the everyday tasks of living.
-Getting the groceries, getting to work, getting the kids to do their homework, etc. During times like this clarity helps.
+Often, it’s a matter of just keeping up with the everyday living tasks.
+Getting the groceries, getting to work, getting the kids to do their homework, etc. During times like this, clarity helps.

 Thoughtful Action

-Take time to thoughtfully, mindfully what your experience tells you and what you need.
+Take time to thoughtfully and mindfully think about what your experience tells you and what you need.
 This helps you decide on your direction.
-It’s the most important part of the recipe.
-The cake needs flour of some kind to be cake like or it’s something else, maybe delicious, but not a cake.
+It’s the most essential part of the recipe.
+The cake needs flour of some kind to be cake-like, or it’s something else, maybe delicious, but not a cake.

 Knowing what you want and moving in the direction you need to be is thoughtful action.
-If you don’t, motivation will be a difficult fight.
-It will often take the form of being busy, but directionless and eventually it will be a burden.
-When this happens people often say, “my motivation is zapped!”
-It’s misplaced energy and needs to be replenished with clear intentional direction.
+If you don’t, motivation will be a brutal fight.
+It will often be busy but directionless, and eventually, it will be a burden.
+When this happens, people often say, “My motivation is zapped!”
+It’s misplaced energy and needs to be replenished with clear, intentional direction.

-The irony is that movement – acting – is what helps you to become clear.
+The irony is that movement – acting – helps you become clear.

 It’s a risk.